 The search engine algorithm uses a more complex system to determine the value of the link juice, but the basic concept of link juice can be understood with the following flow graph:

 Well, you may ask if we do not want to pass link juice to a page, why would we want to link that page in the very first place.
-See, there are many cases that requires a link without the need of link juice.
+See, there are many cases that require a link without the need for link juice.

 It can be in the form of;

 To manage the link juice to transfer within your internal linking pages, learn how to use dofollow and nofollow link.

 Anchor text is the descriptive copy used in a hyperlink.

 There are several types of anchor text, namely brand name, naked URL, random text, and natural descriptive.